Exagen (NASDAQ:XGN) and Progenity (NASDAQ:PROG) Head to Head Analysis

-Exagen (NASDAQ:XGN) and Progenity (NASDAQ:PROG) are both small-cap medical companies, but which is the superior business?
-We will compare the two companies based on the strength of their risk, valuation, analyst recommendations, dividends, earnings, institutional ownership and profitability.
+Exagen (NASDAQ:XGN) and Progenity (NASDAQ:PROG) are both small-cap medical companies, but which is the better business?
+We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, valuation, profitability, risk, dividends and earnings.

 Profitability